getsentry/rfcs/text/0002-new-architecture.md

 the situation that it is quite easy to ship regressions because the changes in `getsentry` were not considered.
 There is likely a whole range of code that does not need to live in `getsentry` and moving it to `sentry` would make the testsuite more reliable, faster to run and catch more regressions early.

+**From Discusisons:** examples of code that could move that was called out is usage periods and usage collection.

 ### Remove Pickle in Database